 WordPress has a built in username_exists() function to check if a user exists by their username, but there isn’t a similar function for checking if a user exists by their user ID.
 I’ve seen posts online where folks suggest a way of doing that with a direct database query using $wpdb.
 While that works, the function […]

-The functions below can be used to get the root domain for a WordPress site.
-If the site is a multisite network and you’re on http://www.site1.example.com/page-1, calling km_get_root_domain() would return example.com for example.
+The functions below can be used to get the root domain of a WordPress site.
+If the site is a multisite network and you’re on http://www.site1.example.com/page-1/, calling km_get_root_domain() would return example.com for instance.
 It also works on single-site WP installations.
 View the code on Gist.